Categories

 Magnify your marketing

 Highlight your competitive advantage, find your niche and be loud about it.
-Tough times may force you to be more innovative with your traditional marketing approach which may free you to explore social media, influencer marketing or other digital strategies that the business was not prepared to try before.
+Tough times may force you to be more innovative with your traditional marketing approach, which may free you to explore social media, influencer marketing, or other digital strategies that the business was not prepared to try before.

 Use your resources wisely

 Maintain communication with staff in order to minimise fear.
 Ensure you have a strong HR strategy in place.
-Involve staff in decision-making and solution seeking as this will empower them to be flexible if required and retain control when things may get uncertain in unstable fiscal times.
+Involve staff in decision-making and solution-seeking as this will empower them to be flexible if required and retain control when things may get uncertain in unstable fiscal times.

 Extend your network